Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr: Introduction

 \section{Introduction}

-The study of second-order weak interaction processes in atomic nuclei, such as double-beta ($\beta\beta$) decay and double electron capture (ECEC), provides a powerful tool for probing the fundamental properties of neutrinos and weak interactions, as well as for gaining insight into nuclear structure and testing the validity of conservation laws \cite{Brown, Vogel, Aprile2, Abe, Suhonen, Hinohara, Rodriguez1, Poves, Engel, Menendez, Coello}.
-These rare nuclear decays occur in two distinct modes: the two-neutrino ($2\nu$) mode, which conserves lepton number and is allowed within the framework of weak interaction theory \cite{Deppisch}, and the neutrinoless ($0\nu$) mode, which violates lepton number conservation and, if observed, would have profound implications for our understanding of the nature of neutrinos \cite{Cirigliano, Rodriguez, Shimizu1, Iwata, Coraggio}.
+The study of second-order weak interaction processes in atomic nuclei, such as double-beta ($\beta\beta$) decay and double electron capture (ECEC), provides a powerful tool for probing the fundamental properties of neutrinos and weak interactions, as well as for gaining insight into nuclear structure and testing the validity of conservation laws \cite{Brown,Vogel,Aprile2,Abe,Suhonen,Hinohara,Rodriguez1,Poves,Engel,Menendez,Coello}.
+These rare nuclear decays occur in two distinct modes: the two-neutrino ($2\nu$) mode, which conserves lepton number and is allowed within the framework of standard model \cite{Deppisch}, and the neutrinoless ($0\nu$) mode, which violates lepton number conservation and, if observed, would have profound implications for our understanding of the nature of neutrinos \cite{Cirigliano,Rodriguez,Shimizu1,Iwata,Coraggio}.
 Although a controversial claim of evidence for $0\nu\beta\beta$ decay in $^{76}$Ge was reported by part of the Heidelberg-Moscow collaboration \cite{Klapdor}, this result was later refuted by the more sensitive GERDA \cite{Agostini} and Majorana Demonstrator \cite{Arnquist} experiments.
-The $2\nu$ mode, which is experimentally established and theoretically well-understood, serves as a vital benchmark for testing nuclear structure models, provides important background information for $0\nu\beta\beta$ and $0\nu$ECEC searches, and enables probing of the effective value of the weak axial-vector coupling constant \cite{Ackerman, Adams, Jokiniemi, Patel_76Ge, Kostensalo1}.
-In this work, we focus on the $2\nu$ECEC process, which, although allowed by weak interaction theory, has been far less explored compared to its $2\nu\beta\beta$ counterpart, primarily due to its typically longer half-lives and lower $Q$-values \cite{Meshik}.
+The $2\nu$ mode, which is experimentally established and theoretically well-understood, serves as a vital benchmark for testing nuclear structure models, provides important background information for $0\nu\beta\beta$ and $0\nu$ECEC searches, and enables probing of the effective value of the weak axial-vector coupling constant \cite{Ackerman,Adams,Jokiniemi,Patel_76Ge,Kostensalo1}.
+In this work, we focus on the $2\nu$ECEC process, which, although allowed by standard model, has been far less explored compared to its $2\nu\beta\beta$ counterpart, primarily due to its typically longer half-lives and lower $Q$-values \cite{Meshik}.
 It also plays a crucial role in benchmarking nuclear matrix element (NME) calculations that are also relevant for neutrinoless modes.
-Furthermore, accurate predictions of $2\nu$ECEC rates are essential for guiding future experimental efforts.